Alligator snapping turtle: Invasive species

 Some alligator snapping turtles were released or escaped into waters of the Czech Republic, Germany and Hungary.
 In Bavaria, a turtle was accused of causing injury to a child, but the claim was never substantiated and the turtle in question was never found.
 In Bohemia, four turtles of this species have been caught.
 In Hungary, one turtle was caught in the middle of a street near a lake.
 Alligator snapping turtles have been found throughout Italy beginning in the early 2000s.
+As a result of released pets, alligator snapping turtles are considered an invasive species in Italy.
+They are considered a threat to pond biodiversity and to human health (due to their ability to carry leptospirosis).
 Certain EU countries have strong laws against keeping the alligator snapping turtle without permission, as it is an invasive species.

 In February 2024, a single male was found in Urswick Tarn in Cumbria, England.
 The turtle, which was nicknamed 'Fluffy' by his rescuers, has since been moved to the National Centre for Reptile Welfare in Kent.

 There are non-native established invasive populations of the alligator snapping turtle in South Africa.